The Church of the Holy Sepulchre in the Old City of Jerusalem reopened on Tuesday after a three-day closure due to an unusual stalemate.

 Leaders of the three churches amid the impasse described Israeli actions as a "systematic and unprecedented attack against Christians in the Holy Land".
 Greek Orthodox Patriarch Theophilos III, Armenian Patriarch Nourhan Manougian and the Custodian of the Holy Land Fr.
 Francesco Patton said the Jewish state looked to decrease Christian presence in Jerusalem.

-Palestinian authorities also described the Israeli-imposed taxes on churches as a "fresh aggression targeting Jerusalem".
+Palestinian authorities also described the Israeli-imposed taxes on churches as a fresh act of "aggression targeting Jerusalem".

 Meanwhile, Jordan's Foreign Minister Ayman Safadi announced his country's support for Christians in Jerusalem against the Israeli measures that "target churches' properties" and threaten the Christian existence in the holy city.